aadarshpp/Neetcode-150/README.md

 Problems are grouped by topic.
 Each problem folder contains:

+- `Solution.py` - implementation of the solution in python
-- `Solution.java` – implementation of the solution
+- `Solution.java` - implementation of the solution in java
-- `README.md` – summary of the problem, complexity, and optional notes
+- `README.md` - details of the problem, complexity, and approach

 Each problem folder is named using:
 `<difficulty>-<leetcode-problem-number>--<problem-name>`